ArthurSalmin/ManageCustomers/README.md

 ----------------------------
 1.Downdload .Net Core 2.1

-2.Open one of the solution
+2.Open the solution in the ManageCustomersApi

-3.Change properties of the solution for deploying both project in the correct order:
+3.(If it needs)Change properties of the solution for deploying both project in the correct order:

   - ManageCustomersApi -launch